Tyrone Barnett: Later career

 On 2 August 2019, Barnett joined National League side Eastleigh.
 Manager Ben Strevens said that he hoped Barnett's experience would be of benefit to younger members of the squad.
 He top-scored for the "Spitfires" with 12 goals in 39 appearances throughout the 2019–20 season, triggering a contract extension to extend his stay at Ten Acres.
 He scored 12 goals in 38 games during the 2020–21 campaign, finishing as the club's joint top-scorer with Joe Tomlinson.
 He scored eight goals from forty appearances in the 2021–22 season and was released by new manager Lee Bradbury in the summer.

 After being released by Eastleigh, Barnett joined National League North side Hereford on 15 June 2022 as manager Josh Gowling's first signing of the summer.
 He scored nine league goals during the 2022–23 season, but was released by new manager Paul Caddis.

 On 22 June 2023, Barnett joined Leamington, who had just been relegated from the National League North.
 He said that he joined the club to work with manager Paul Holleran once again, who had coached him early in his non-League career.
 He ended the 2023–24 season with ten goals in 45 appearances.
 He played as a late substitute in the club's play-off final victory over AFC Telford United.

 On 18 May 2024, Barnett returned to the Southern League Premier Division Central, joining Alvechurch.
 On 26 January 2025, he joined Alvechurch's league rivals Stourbridge.
 He scored four goals in his first four games, including scoring twice on his debut.
 He ended the 2024–25 campaign with nine goals from 17 games.

 In October 2025, Barnett signed for fellow Southern League Premier Division Central club Halesowen Town.
+He scored four goals in 23 games in the 2025–26 campaign.
+He was a substitute in the play-off semi-final defeat to Spalding United.